MitzaaA14/STEALTH-UNIT-X1/README.md

 ## Project General Description

 The **Disc-Delivery Ecosystem** is an advanced robotic system designed for precision projectile deployment and automated scoring.
-The architecture is modular and supports three distinct control modes:
+The architecture is **modular**, consisting of three interconnected components that communicate:

 1.  **The Rover:** A mobile platform with a dual-flywheel propulsion system.
 It features an **internal ammunition monitoring system** (ultrasonic) and a camera for target recognition.
 2.  **The Scoring Gate:** An autonomous target that detects successful hits via IR sensors and provides immediate visual feedback.